 Types of support available

-Study adjustments (sometimes referred to as reasonable or equitable adjustments) are changes to how subjects are taught and assessed.
+Education adjustments (sometimes referred to as equitable adjustments) are changes to how subjects are taught and assessed.

 Adjustments are made on a case-by-case basis, and may include: